 The History of Esther Eng

-Born in California on September 24, 1914, to parents who had immigrated from China, Ng Kam-ha, the fourth of ten children, adopted the name Esther Eng, a moniker more familiar, and pronounceable to Westerners.
+Born in California on September 24, 1914, to parents who had immigrated from China, Ng Kam-ha, the fourth of ten children, adopted the name Esther Eng, a moniker more familiar and pronounceable to Westerners.

 Early Life in San Francisco

 Her parents settled in San Francisco, where Ng Kam-ha grew up in a home at 1010 Washington Street, and, in her teens, developed a love for the theater.
-Because of its large population of Chinese immigrants, San Francisco's performing arts community included numbers of Chinese-language theaters.
+Because of its large population of Chinese immigrants, San Francisco's performing arts community included multiple Chinese-language theaters.
 These welcomed some of China's most talented artists, including actresses who reveled in their freedom following a recently-lifted Chinese ban on female performers.

 Preeminent among these venues was the Mandarin Theater, opened at 1021 Grant Avenue in 1924, which featured as its leading lady Cheung Sook Kun, one of the most well-regarded and best-paid Chinese actresses of her day.
 The theater's reputation of hosting the crème-de-la-crème of Chinese performers was hinted at in its ads, which boasted: "You haven't seen Chinatown unless you've been to the Mandarin Theater, the only Chinese opera in America."